EmmaB/try_programming/chapters/data_modelling.md

 ## Create our first model

 We'll keep the server running so we can see our changes as they happen.
 So let's open a new console window.
-At the bottom of the Cloud 9 page, click the green + sign.
-Type the following to switch to your app's folder:
+At the bottom of the Cloud 9 page, click on the tab labelled `bash`:

+This is called the command prompt and will look something like this:

 ```
-  cd code/book_organiser
+   emmab:~/workspace $
 ```

-Now we can run commands which our Rails app will understand.
+Here we can run commands which our Rails app will understand.
 Type the following:

 ```
   rails generate scaffold work name:string description:text cover:string subject:string